isa-pilpre/data-analysis-bellabeat/Chapter3-Process-Survey.md

 - General description of variables: demographics info (age, sex, education), users' habits and attitudes towards their smart devices.

 When opening the Excel file in Google Sheets, I found out that:
-- The first row contained codes, sometimes duplicated, in no specific order (Q21, Q17, Q19, Q20, Q21, Q22, Q32, Q29, etc.).
+- The first row contains codes, in no specific order (Q21, Q17, Q19, Q20, Q21, Q22, Q32, Q29, etc.).
+- There are duplicated codes.
+Ex. column Q19 as num for Sex (male= 1, female=2, other=3, prefer no to say=4) and column Q19 as chr for "How do we reach you" (answer most likely email address).
-- The second row contained survey statements and questions.
+- The second row contains survey questions.
-- The third row and below contained the actual answers to the survey (809 observations).
+- The third row and below contain the actual answers to the survey (809 observations).

 I investigated the dataset with an R script.